astrolabsoftware/grafink/docs/Architecture.md

 The steps to load data are as follows:

 1. Load the schema (from config) by using embedded Janusgraph server on spark driver.
     This will load the schema data into configured Hbase server.
-This step is optional and should be made configurable to turn off or on.
+This step will execute only when schema does not exist in the storage backend table.
 2. Query using ```IDManager``` (Get max id from ```IDManager``` data) to get the current offset for Ids.
 3. Check if intermediate data for the given ```startdate``` exists or not.
 If it does we jump to step 9.
 [TODO]
 4. If intermediate data does not exist we read parquet data for ```startdate```.